 Probate is the set of rules and procedures which govern the transfer of a deceased person’s assets when those assets are not otherwise “spoken for.”
 There are a number of ways assets can pass outside the probate process including joint tenancy, living trust, and various beneficiary designations.
 Probate is for those assets “that have no other way to go.”
 An experienced probate lawyer can give you detailed advice on the many procedures and alternatives available.

 When a will is probated, the appointed executor or administrator is responsible for overseeing the collection, management and distribution of the decedent’s assets.
 If the deceased has not prepared a will, the State of Indiana is said to have prepared one for them.
-A person without a will is said to have died “intestate” and State law dictates where such person’s assets will wind up.
+A person without a will is said to have died “intestate” and state law dictates where such a person’s assets will wind up.

-Probate Cost in Indiana
+Probate Cost In Indiana

 Probate Process Timeline

 In most cases, the entire administration of an estate will not take longer than one year, and it can be shorter.
 With the right guidance, probate can be handled faster and with less expense.

 Our knowledgeable estate planning attorneys at Slater Law Office want to help you understand the estate probate process and minimize the worry and expense of an already difficult time.
 We charge reasonable fees and we work efficiently to see probate matters through in a timely manner.